The Muse Inspiring the Poet

 The Muse Inspiring the Poet is a 1909 oil-on-canvas painting by the French artist Henri Rousseau, forming a double portrait of Marie Laurencin and Guillaume Apollinaire.
 Owned for a time by Paul Rosenberg, it is now in the Kunstmuseum Basel.
 Another version of the work is now in the Pushkin Museum in Moscow.

+In 2021, the heirs of Charlotte von Wesdehlen, the widow of the Jewish art collector Paul von Mendelssohn-Bartholdy, requested that the Kunstmuseum Basel restitute the work.
+The museum purchased it in 1940 through the Swiss art dealer Christoph Bernoulli, Basel.